 Firewalla Simple Mode

-- Simple to install, simple to use (that's why we call it simple mode)
+- Simple to install, simple to use (that's why we call it simple mode).

-- If anything goes wrong with Firewalla, your network will still be there
+- If anything goes wrong with Firewalla, your network will still be there.

-- May not compatible with all routers
+- Not compatible with all routers.

-- In certain situations, packets may 'leak' outside of Firewalla.
+- In certain situations, packets may "leak" outside of Firewalla.

-Firewalla DHCP mode:
+Firewalla DHCP Mode

 - All traffic will go through Firewalla.